DISCOVER OUR TREATMENTS

 From a Western Medicine perspective acupuncture needles stimulate blood and circulation, helping the body to heal from injury by impacting inflammation and immune responses.
 It also has a neurological, endocrine and nervous system impact that brings about positive change to overall health.

-We presently have three acupuncturists that work from acu.e8, Lucie, Clark and Vivien; their bios and contact details can be found on the 'therapists' tab.
+We presently have two acupuncturists that work from acu.e8, Lucie and Clark; their bios and contact details can be found on the 'therapists' tab.
+We offer acupuncture appointments Tuesday to Thursday each week at acu.e8.

 In reflexology the feet hold a map of the body which mirrors what is going on inside of a person.
 Wherever you might hold physical or emotional tension the reflexes will be sensitive to touch and imbalances will be shown.